Construction Business Loans

 There are several types of small business loans to consider to get you the funding your construction business needs.
 Each will have its own requirements, and, depending on your credit situation, some might be a better fit than others.

 Considered the gold star of financing, SBA loans offer low rates and long loan repayment terms.
 Banks and credit unions may be SBA lenders, though the loans are backed by the Small Business Administration.
+There are several SBA loan programs that may be appropriate.
+If you are looking for a loan for working capital or to finance equipment, a 7(a) or 504 loan may be an excellent choice if you qualify.

 Line of Credit

 A line of credit allows you to take out the amount of money you need when you need it, up to a set amount.
+You may qualify for a line of credit through your bank or through an online lender.
+(The latter will offer a faster decision on your application.)

 For borrowers with bad credit or who don’t otherwise qualify for financing from a traditional lender, there are alternative sources of funding that may have less stringent requirements for construction business financing.